Parents may not have control during medical emergency unless child fills out paperwork

-- A HIPAA authorization allows health care providers to share information with a designated person.
+- A HIPPA authorization that allows healthcare providers to share information with parents

-- A medical power of attorney lets an adult child name a parent to make necessary decisions.
+- A medical power of attorney that lets the child name a parent as the person authorized to make necessary decisions